mechatour/hyprland.dotfiles/README.md

-# These dotfiles are for Hyprland
+# Hyprland dotfiles
-___

-## This theme is all about the Dracula theming with the Dracula purple used for borders.
+## This is all about the Dracula theming with the Dracula purple used for borders.

 > Some programs mentioned may need manual compilation.
-> The Hyprland config is geared around a KDE Plasma base.
+The Hyprland config is geared around a KDE Plasma base.
-> This setup is for dual screens which are named DP-1 (left) and HDMI-A-1 (right). > Super + [ Enable just left screen & Super + ] Enable both screens
+> This setup is for dual screens which are named DP-1 (left) and HDMI-A-1 (right).
+Super + [ - Enable just left screen & Super + ] - Enable both screens
 > Waybar has tooltips for a calendar and a module for power and vpn connections

 ___